HadisKamali/stat545Ademo/README.md

 # stat545Ademo
 Just a demo for in class.

-This is a rendom sentence.
+This is a random sentence.